brndnmtthws/brndn-io/content/posts/fluidity-vs-rigidity/index.md

 samples as representative of the whole, which provides an opportunity to obtain results by sampling.

-This has profound implications for how we understand chance and probability in our lives.
+This matters because it tells you when a sample is actually useful.
 Consider these examples:

 - **Weather forecasting**: Instead of waiting 100 years to see if a prediction model works, meteorologists can test it on 100 different regions simultaneously.